• Postpartum Mood & Anxiety Disorders (PMADs): What New Mothers Need to Know

 How I Can Help

-I support women as they navigate the complex, often overwhelming transition into motherhood—emotionally, physically, and relationally.
-Using an eclectic, personalized approach, I help my clients process the many layers of change they’re experiencing: shifts in relationships, nervous system responses, self-esteem, identity, and the wide range of emotions that can feel impossible to name or carry alone.
+I support California moms as they navigate the complex, often overwhelming transition into motherhood—emotionally, physically, and relationally.
+Using an eclectic, personalized approach, I help my clients process the many layers of change they’re experiencing: shifts in relationships, nervous system responses, self-esteem, identity, emergence of wounds from childhood, and the wide range of emotions that can feel impossible to name or carry alone.

 I’m not here to judge you, fix you, or offer unsolicited advice.
 I’m here to listen deeply, hold space for your truth, and walk alongside you as you reconnect with the parts of yourself that may feel distant or lost right now.